mongodb/docs/source/tutorials/tutorial-setup.rst

   you need for this tutorial.
 To learn how to sign up for an account and install Docker Desktop, read the `Docker Hub Quickstart <https://docs.docker.com/docker-hub/>`__.

 - A terminal app and shell.
+For MacOS users, use Terminal or a similar app.
+  For Windows users, use PowerShell or a similar app.

 - Optional.
 Install **git** to download the setup files.
 To learn how to install git, read the `Git Downloads <https://git-scm.com/downloads>`__